lselden/solitairey/README.md

-#Solitairey
+#Solitairey 2.0
-Solitairey is a JavaScript Solitaire collection using YUI 3.

-Current games include:

-- Agnes
-- Flower Garden
-- Forty Thieves
-- Freecell
-- Golf
-- Grandfather's Clock
-- Klondike
-- Monte Carlo
-- Pyramid
-- Russian Solitaire
-- Scorpion
-- Spider (1, 2, and 4 Suit)
-- Spiderette
-- Tri Towers
-- Will O' The Wisp
-- Yukon

-I’ve Solitairey in order to create a game with more simple visuals.
+I’ve forked Solitairey in order to create a game with more simple visuals.
+So far, this means creating a new card theme.
+I also intend to move away from YUI, seeing as it's [no longer actively maintained](http://yahooeng.tumblr.com/post/96098168666/important-announcement-regarding-yui).

 Icons created by Diego Trindade & Haik Dettmann from the Noun Project.